 Instrument soft tissue mobilisation has been used to improve soft tissue function and ROM in acute or chronic sports injuries to soft tissues, while also reducing pain.

 Back and Neck Pain

 Golfer’s / Tennis elbow

-Amanda is our physiotherapist who specialises in cupping and IASTM.
-Amanda bring years of experience and training from her time living in California where cupping and IASTM are common physiotherapy techniques.
+Courtney is our physiotherapist who specialises in cupping and IASTM.
+Courtney bring years of experience and training from her time living in the US, where cupping and IASTM are common physiotherapy techniques.